Course Content

 The week-long Summer Intensive is offered at a number of venues and includes two modules.

-Personal Qualities for Biblical Counselling explores some of the personal attributes that God develops in us and then uses in conversational ministry.
+Personal Qualities for Helping Conversations explores some of the personal attributes that God develops in us and then uses in conversational ministry.
 The Observation Class provides an opportunity to view and discuss video material of biblical counselling sessions.
 A central element in the Summer Intensives are the nine sessions of conversational ministry where students take turns in each of the three roles of help giver, help seeker and observer.

 The Summer Intensive is offered every year and can also be taken on completion of the Foundations or Topics certificates.